rafamanzo/gisdatigo/README.md

 # Gisdatigo

-Automates most of the gem update process for Rails applications managed with bundler.
-By producing updating them, running the tests and then commiting them.
+Very opinionated automation for most of the gem update process for Rails applications managed with bundler.
+By updating them, running the tests and then committing them.

 ## Installation